mybigday/llama.rn/README.md

   - We have tested to know some devices is not able to use Metal ('params.n_gpu_layers > 0') due to llama.cpp used SIMD-scoped operation, you can check if your device is supported in [Metal feature set tables](https://developer.apple.com/metal/Metal-Feature-Set-Tables.pdf), Apple7 GPU will be the minimum requirement.
   - It's also not supported in iOS simulator due to [this limitation](https://developer.apple.com/documentation/metal/developing_metal_apps_that_run_in_simulator#3241609), we used constant buffers more than 14.

+Android:
+- Currently only supported arm64-v8a platform, this means you can't initialize a context on another platforms.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.